 - 1. Requests for funding supplements to existing capital projects; - 2.
 Requests for funding equipment for previously funded projects; - 3.
-Requests to proceed further on projects that have been authorized to proceed to the preplanning or detailed planning stages, but have not yet been authorized to proceed to the construction stage; - 4.
+Requests to proceed to the next stage for projects that have been authorized for the preplanning or detailed planning stages, but have not yet been authorized to proceed to the construction stage; - 4.
 Requests for new capital projects (improvements, major repairs, renovations, new construction, acquisitions, etc.); and - 5.
 Requests for authorization to enter into new capital leases or to renew existing leases that will soon expire.

-The process set out in these instructions applies regardless of the source of financing, whether it be general fund, nongeneral fund, federal trust fund, state debt, or institutional debt.
-However, projects of all Level III institutions of higher education and of those Level II institutions delegated for capital, which are to be funded 100 percent with institutional funds and for which the institutions do not plan on requesting any future general fund operating support, are exempted.
+The process outlined in these instructions applies regardless of the source of financing, whether it be general fund, nongeneral fund, federal trust fund, state debt, or institutional debt.
+However, projects of all Level III institutions of higher education and of those Level II institutions delegated for capital are exempted, if the project is to be funded 100 percent with institutional funds and for which the institution does not plan to request any future general fund operating support.

-Capital budget request submissions should be limited only to projects for which funding will be needed by FY 2022 (prior to June 30, 2022), meaning that the funding would begin to be utilized prior to the end of the 2020 - 2022 biennium.
-Do NOT submit requests for projects that would not begin to utilize requested funding until future biennia (FY 2023/ July 1, 2022, and onward).
+Capital budget request submissions should be limited only to projects for which funding will be needed by FY 2024 (prior to June 30, 2024), meaning that the funding would begin to be utilized prior to the end of the 2022 - 2024 biennium.
+Do NOT submit requests for projects that would not begin to utilize requested funding until future biennia (FY 2025/ July 1, 2024, and onward).